 b.
 Grasses and grains.

-greens that animals love.
-Oats and wheat produce grains that you can thresh to give to your animals as well.
-You could also put animals like pigs or chickens in the garden when your cover crops are winding down, so they can clear it up for you some.
-They will also help themselves to any leftover goodies, as well as deposit some of their own “fertilizer” in the garden.
-Again, this will help when you till the plants into the soil, or chop and drop.
+You could even put animals like pigs or chickens in the garden when your cover crops are winding down, so they can clear it up for you some.
+They will help themselves to any leftover goodies, as well as deposit some of their own fertilizer in the garden.
+And tilling these plants into the soil in the spring will help improve soil health.

 3. Root vegetables.

 Lots of root vegetables, like carrots, turnips, radishes, and beets, do very well in the cooler weather.
 They actually get sweeter after a light frost, and it doesn’t seem to bother them as much if the leaves get a little frost damage.
 Above-ground plants, in comparison, usually die at the first hint of frost.

 For example, with tomatoes, if you plant them just a little too early and they get a light frost at the end of spring, you will usually have to replace those plants.
 That happened to me last year.
 Root vegetables give plenty of greens to give to your animals (or eat yourself!), and they may even like the veggies too!